fxg42/groovyschema/README.md

 ]
 ```

-The first item must be an email; the second must be en integer.
+The first item must be an email; the second must be an integer.
 Additional
 items are not allowed:

 ```groovy